What to do in retirement?

 11. Wolfgang: Perfekt.
 Danke für deine Hilfe.
 (Perfect.
 Thank you for your help.)

-(When does Wolfgang ultimately want to retire?)
+(Why does Wolfgang want to retire early?)